Updated April 9th, 2026

 “Feedback is riddled with bias,” Doug says. ”Most of us are not psychologists.
 We don’t necessarily know what motivates or demotivates our people.
 With data and GenAI, we can remove the bias, remove the opinions, and actually give employees actionable feedback.”

-AI-powered performance management processes collect data from multiple sources for a fuller and unbiased picture of employee performance.
+AI-powered performance management processes collect data from multiple sources for a fuller and unbiased individual performance summary.
 Within Slack or Microsoft Teams, for example, AI tools can recognize when conversations include feedback or recognition and pull that interaction into the performance management platform to provide actionable suggestions that are personalized for each employee.

 LivePerson, a Betterworks customer, has adopted Feedback Assist and Feedback Summary to speed and simplify its managers’ feedback, allowing managers to scale.
 “It takes five minutes to do quality stakeholder feedback, which is important,” explains Matthew Meech, talent development manager at LivePerson.
 “Some of our leaders get 20 or 30 because they work cross-functionally, and they need to be able to deliver that feedback.”
 Using Feedback Summary, managers have been able to reduce the amount of time it took managers to complete performance reviews by 50%-75%.